Post-Doctoral Scholar and Research Scientist, Department of Radiology, Stanford University (June 2020-present)

 Honors & Awards

-Certificate of Recognition, Shiraz University of Medical Sciences (SUMS) (2018)
+Certificate of Recognition for outstanding contribution as a family physician, Shiraz University of Medical Sciences (SUMS) (2018)

 Best thesis award for M.D. degree, Hormozagan University of Medical Sciences (HUMS) (2014)

-Bronze medal winner, National Medical Students Scientific Olympiad (2014)
+Bronze medal winner, Sixth National Medical Students Scientific Olympiad (2014)

 Doctor of Medicine, Hormozgan University of Medical Sciences (HUMS), Iran (2014)